-I wrote this article for the Iowa City Babywearers group blog, published February 18th, 2018.
+I wrote this article for the Iowa City Babywearers group blog, published on February 18th, 2018.
 We decided to retire the group in March of this year and our website will be expiring in November, so I thought I would salvage a few of the most popular articles and share them with TBH readers.

 At a recent meeting, Sylvia* introduced us to her two and half-year-old daughter, Emily.
-Sylvia and her extended family are going on a vacation later this year and wanted to learn about their options for using a carrier for Emily as her custom wheelchair will not go off-road.
-You see, Emily has cerebral palsy, a neuromuscular condition causing a spectrum of symptoms including difficulties with muscle tone and coordination, hearing and vision, and learning disabilities.
+Sylvia and her extended family are going on a vacation later this year and wanted to learn about their options for using a carrier with Emily as her custom wheelchair will not go off-road.
+Emily has cerebral palsy, a neuromuscular condition causing a spectrum of symptoms including difficulties with muscle tone and coordination, hearing and vision, and learning disabilities.

 *names have been changed for privacy